openrocket/openrocket/docs/source/user_guide/advanced_flight_simulation.rst

      - Where each stage's track begins on a staged flight.
 See `Staged flights`_.
 Disabled for a single-stage flight, which has nothing to divide up.
    * - Stage colors...
-     - Opens a dialog for picking each stage's track color.
+     - Opens a dialog for picking each stage's flight path, ground track and pin colors.
        See `Stage colors`_.

-The selected format and options are remembered for the next export.
-The mission name and the stage colors are the two exceptions: both describe one particular export rather than how you like the exporter set up, and a remembered one would quietly mislabel or miscolor the next file.
+The selected format and options are remembered for the next export, the stage colors among them.
+The mission name is the exception: it describes one particular flight rather than how you like the exporter set up, and a remembered one would quietly mislabel the next file.

 Naming a flight
 ---------------